sleevs/Design-Pattern/README.md

   -  [Factory Method](https://github.com/sleevs/Design-Pattern/blob/master/creational/FactoryMethod.cpp)

-    - Problem: Create objects in which the type of object is made in runtime
+    - Problem: Create objects in which the type of object is made in runtime.

-    - Motivation: Selecting which subclass to use ;
+    - Motivation: Selecting which subclass to use.
-                  Loosely coucpling the underlying creation;
+                  Loosely coucpling the underlying creation implementation.

-    - Solution: Some solution is produce instances of objects based on a set of input parameters focued on supporting class polymorphism.
+    - Solution: Some solution is produce instances of objects based on a set of input parameters focused on supporting class polymorphism.
   -
   -  [Abstract factory](https://github.com/sleevs/Design-Pattern/blob/master/creational/AbstractFactory.cpp)
   -  [Builder](https://github.com/sleevs/Design-Pattern/blob/master/creational/BuilderPattern.cpp)